invenia/blog/_posts/JuliaLangFeatures.md

 ### Untyped IR: this is what we are working with
 This is Basically a linearization of the AST.
- - Only 1 operation per statement (Nested expressions get broken up)
+ - Only 1 operation per statement (nested expressions get broken up);
- - the return values for each statement is accessed as `SSAValue(index)`
+ - the return values for each statement are accessed as `SSAValue(index)`;
- - Variables become Slots
+ - variables become Slots;
- - Control-flow becomes jumps (like Goto)
+ - control-flow becomes jumps (like Goto);
- - function names become qualified as `GlobalRef(mod, func)`
+ - function names become qualified as `GlobalRef(mod, func)`.

 It isn't great to work-with.
 It is ok to read, but writing it gives a special kind of headache.